 If you like your romantic destinations to be especially wind-swept, you need to visit the Magdalen Islands.
 Going for a long walk on the beach may be a cliche in the rest of the world, but here, it’s a way of life.
 An archipelago of eight tiny islands off the coast of Quebec, the Magdalens offer world-class kayaking, canoeing, and stand-up paddleboarding, plus birdwatching, hiking, and fishing.
 And, if you fancy a little romance with your adventure, there’s always kiting.

-The Magdalen Islands are one of the world’s top destination for kite fanatics.
+The Magdalen Islands are one of the world’s top destinations for kite fanatics.
 Shops like Boutique Au Gre du Vent offer kite demonstrations and build-your-own workshops.
 No word is available on whether or not the staff are single but, you have to admit, a kite shop would be a pretty fantastic filming location.
 Plus, there’s well-established precedence for romance, imagination, and kites mixing together.
 Mega-fans of the television show Friends may remember Phoebe’s fictional boyfriend Vikram as a kite designer.
 Could a Hallmark plot be far behind?

 Whoever coined the phrase “La Belle Province” must have spent some time in the Gaspe Peninsula.
 The entire region is so pretty that you can’t go wrong no matter which destination you choose.
 However, if you must narrow down the list, Metis-Sur-Mer should sit near the very top.